WenjieDu/SAITS/README.md

 ## ❖ Acknowledgments
-Thanks to Mitacs and NSERC (Natural Sciences and Engineering Research Council of Canada) for funding support.
+Thanks to Ciena, Mitacs, and NSERC (Natural Sciences and Engineering Research Council of Canada) for funding support.
 Thanks to Ciena for providing computing resources.
 Thanks to all our reviewers for helping improve the quality of this paper.
 And thank you all for your attention to this work.